 I call this one Seated Pigeon as it is a cousin to the yoga pose called Pigeon, which is performed lying on the floor.
 Clearly this isn’t an option at work.
 This Seated Pigeon version might not work if you are wearing a short skirt or dress unless you have an office to yourself!

 This one is great for releasing your gluteus medius and minimus muscles, as well as your piriformis muscles.
 These are your hip abductors.
 These are usually what aches when you sit so much!
-Hold each stretch for about 30 seconds, repeat each side 2-3 times.
+Hold each stretch for about 30 seconds, and repeat on each side 2-3 times.

-Hip Flexor Stretch
+4. Hip Flexor Stretch

-To lengthen this one out while at your desk, sit at the edge of your chair but shift to face to your left.
+To lengthen this muscle while at your desk, sit at the edge of your chair, but shift to face to your left.
 Take your right leg and extend it behind you with as straight a knee as you can.
-Sit tall and lift your sternum while trying to tuck your tailbone under.
-This increases the stretch.
-Repeat on the other side.
-Repeat both sides 2-3 times.
+Sit tall, and lift your sternum while trying to tuck your tailbone under, as this will deepen the stretch.

 This is an easy one to do either just before you sit down or just after getting up.
 While standing, soften your right knee and extend your left leg in front of you with your heel on the floor.
 On your left leg, draw your toes upwards, keep your knee slightly bent so you don’t strain your ligaments behind your knee.